CPUSim64 Instruction Set

 Second operand is new value

-Remaining arguments are address + offset
+Remaining arguments are address + offset.

 Endian Mode